-When it launched, Playboy was a literary power and a force for change.
-The magazine’s offices also happened to be an interesting place to work—for women.
-The author interviews her mother about life as a secretary in 1960s New York City.
+When it launched, Playboy was a literary power, nude photos or not.
+Its offices also happened to be an interesting place to work—for women.

 To honor Arbor Day, an illustrated catalog of abuse taking place across the country, in cities large and small, where trees are being hacked, whacked, and chopped into unnatural shapes in the name of power.